keisks/scala-tutorial/README.md

 The practice is based on the NLP Programming Tutorial at <http://www.phontron.com/teaching.php?lang=en>.
 I am grateful to Graham Neubig for his great tutorial at Nara Institute of Science and Technology (NAIST).

-N.B All the programs are written and tested on Mac.
+N.B.
+All the programs are written and tested on Mac.
 This repository is work-in-progress and continually-revised.

 For those who are interested in, here I give a step-by-step instruction.
 For a great introduction of Scala can be found at <http://www.scala-lang.org/node/1305>.